Trump accuses Biden of causing a border 'bloodbath' as he escalates his immigration rhetoric

 “If you want to help Joe Biden wheel granny off the cliff to fund government benefits for illegals, then vote for Crooked Joe Biden," he said.
 “But when I am president, instead of throwing granny overboard, I will send Joe Biden’s illegal aliens back home.”

+Biden's campaign said Trump is the one who threatens the programs.
+“Donald Trump is trying to hide his unpopular record with erratic lies and desperate denials," said Brianna Johnson, the campaign's Wisconsin communications director.

-On Tuesday, the White House emphasized that immigration is a positive for the U.S. economy.
+The White House emphasized the positive impact that immigration has on the U.S. economy.
 They argued that recent gains in immigration have helped to boost employment and sustained growth as the Federal Reserve hiked interest rates to bring down inflation.

 “We know immigrants strengthen our country and also strengthen our economy,” White House press secretary Karine Jean-Pierre said at Tuesday’s briefing, noting that immigrants were the ones doing the “critical work” on the Francis Scott Key Bridge in Baltimore when it collapsed after being struck by a ship.

-Trump on Tuesday focused on the killing of Ruby Garcia, a Michigan woman who was found dead on the side of a Grand Rapids highway on March 22.
+Trump invoked the killing of Ruby Garcia, a Michigan woman who was found dead on the side of a Grand Rapids highway on March 22.
 Police say she was in a romantic relationship with the suspect, Brandon Ortiz-Vite.
 He told police he shot her multiple times during an argument before dropping her body on the side of the road and driving off in her red Mazda.

 Trump incorrectly referred to the 25-year-old Garcia as a 17-year-old.